 Water Projects & Events

-MnTAP continues last year’s project from 2017 now through December 2018 to identify water conservation opportunities aimed at industrial water users in Washington County.
-This project continues to be supported by Washington County and has goals for MnTAP staff to conduct an additional one to two water efficiency assessments at interested facilities located in the county, and another intern project conducted in summer 2018.
+MnTAP continued the 2017 project through December 2018 which identified water conservation opportunities aimed at industrial water users in Washington County.
+This project was supported by Washington County and had goals for MnTAP staff to conduct an additional one to two water efficiency assessments at interested facilities located in the county, and another intern project conducted in summer 2018.

-Assessments would include an analysis of process flow and utility data to understand how and where water is used in the facility, interviews with facility staff members to refine the details of the operation, and research on cost effective options and alternatives that will work specifically to reduce water use and costs.
+Assessments included an analysis of process flow and utility data to understand how and where water is used in the facility, interviews with facility staff members to refine the details of the operation, and research on cost effective options and alternatives that will work specifically to reduce water use and costs.
 Each of the assessment projects will result in a thorough, site specific confidential report of water efficiency findings that will only be shared with facility staff.
 MnTAP staff will remain available to the business to support implementation as needed.

 Metropolitan Council Environmental Services (MCES) water conservation motivation report

-By the end of 2017, MnTAP will have interviewed all the key contacts we have worked with from 2012-2017 focused on water efficiency intern projects and/or assessments to assemble information and feedback on their motivations and barriers to water conservation.
-This report will give MCES a better picture across the metro region why and why not water conservation by revisiting technical work completed during MCES-sponsored projects, as well as other water-focused staff and intern projects.
+By the end of 2017, MnTAP had interviewed all the key contacts we worked with from 2012 – 2017 that focused on water efficiency intern projects and/or assessments to assemble information and feedback on their motivations and barriers to water conservation.
+This report will give MCES a better picture across the metro region why and why not water conservation by revisiting technical work completed during MCES – sponsored projects, as well as other water – focused staff and intern projects.